ASUS-AICS/LibMultiLabel/docs/api/api.rst

     import libmultilabel.nn
     import libmultilabel.linear

-Both of which can be used independently.
+The two types of APIs can be used independently.

-We provide two installation types to install LibMultiLabel:
+We provide two installation types:

 * Install both neural network module and linear classifier module. ::